Charles Algernon Parsons

+Parsons died in 1931 on board the Duchess of Richmond due to neuritis.
+He was buried at the church of St Bartholomew in Kirkwhelpington, Northumberland.

 Career and commercial activity

-Parsons was born into an Anglo-Irish family in London as the youngest son of the famous astronomer William Parsons, 3rd Earl of Rosse.
-(The family seat is Birr Castle, County Offaly, Ireland, and the town of Birr was called Parsonstown, after the family, from 1620 to 1901.)
+Parsons was born into an aristocratic Anglo-Irish family on 13 June 1854 in London as the youngest son of the astronomer William Parsons, 3rd Earl of Rosse.
+The family seat is Birr Castle, County Offaly, Ireland, and the town of Birr was called Parsonstown, after the family, from 1620 to 1901.

-With his three brothers, Parsons was educated at home in Ireland by private tutors (including John Purser), all of whom were well versed in the sciences and also acted as practical assistants to the Earl in his astronomical work.
-(One of them later became, as Sir Robert Ball, Astronomer Royal for Ireland.)
-Parsons then read mathematics at Trinity College, Dublin and at St. John's College, Cambridge, graduating from the latter in 1877 with a first-class honours degree.
-He joined the Newcastle-based engineering firm of W.G.
-Armstrong as an apprentice, an unusual step for the son of an earl.
+With his three brothers, Parsons was educated at home in Ireland by private tutors, including John Purser and Sir Robert Ball, all of whom were well versed in the sciences and also acted as practical assistants to the Earl in his astronomical work.
+Parsons then read mathematics at Trinity College Dublin, and at St. John's College, Cambridge, graduating from the latter in 1877 with a first-class honours degree.
+He joined the Newcastle-based engineering firm of W. G. Armstrong as an apprentice, an unusual step for the son of an earl.
 Later he moved to Kitsons in Leeds, where he worked on rocket-powered torpedoes.

 Steam turbine engine

 In 1884 Parsons moved to Clarke, Chapman and Co., ship-engine manufacturers operating near Newcastle, where he became head of their electrical-equipment development.
-He developed a turbine engine there in 1884 and immediately utilised the new engine to drive an electrical generator, which he also designed.
-Parsons' steam turbine made cheap and plentiful electricity possible and revolutionised marine transport and naval warfare.
+He used Regnault's large collection of steam properties ("data of the physicists") to develop a turbine engine turning at 18,000 RPM in 1884 and immediately utilised the new engine to drive an electrical generator, which he also designed.
+Parsons's steam turbine made cheap and plentiful electricity possible and revolutionised marine transport and naval warfare.

 Another type of steam turbine at the time, invented by Gustaf de Laval (1845–1913) in the 1880s, was an impulse design that subjected the mechanism to huge centrifugal forces and so had limited output due to the weakness of the materials available.
-Parsons explained in his 1911 Rede Lecture that his appreciation of the scaling issue led to his 1884 breakthrough on the compound steam-turbine:
+Parsons explained in his 1911 Rede Lecture that his appreciation of the scaling issue led to his 1884 breakthrough on the compound steam turbine: